ScottRBK/ai-agent-service/README.md

 - Settings are passed directly to the provider without validation for maximum flexibility

 ### MCP (Model Context Protocol) Integration
-I have included two example MCP servers for examples
+The service supports both HTTP-based and command-based MCP servers using the fastmcp library:

+- **HTTP-based Servers**: DeepWiki, Fetch - Connect via URLs with standard HTTP/WebSocket
+- **Command-based Servers**: Searxng and other local/containerized servers - Use fastmcp StdioTransport for subprocess execution
 - **DeepWiki Server** - Interrogate information on Deepwiki page, https://docs.devin.ai/work-with-devin/deepwiki-mcp
 - **Fetch Server** - An MCP server that provides web content fetching capabilities.
 This server enables LLMs to retrieve and process content from web pages, converting HTML to markdown for easier consumption
+- **Searxng Server** - Web search capabilities via Docker container using fastmcp StdioTransport
-- **Extensible** - Add custom MCP servers via `mcp.json`
+- **Extensible** - Add custom MCP servers via `mcp.json` with support for both server types

 ### Tool Filtering
 - **Agent-specific permissions** - Control which tools each agent can access
 - **Regular tools** - Built-in functions like date/time, arithmetic, these are both just very basic examples
 - **MCP tools** - External server capabilities with proper authorization
+- **Dual protocol support** - HTTP-based and command-based MCP servers with standardized fastmcp implementation

 ### System Prompt Management
 The service includes a flexible prompt management system: